BobscHuang/Mandelbrot-Set/README.md

 ## Instructions

 This program renders the Mandelbrot set by using a large amount of ellipses.
-You can change the resolution by adjusting "size(x, y)" in "setup".
-To change the actual render detail, decrease the variable "incrementX" in "setup()", the smaller the value, the more clear the picture.
-Note that as "incrementX" decreases, the render time increases exponentially, so do be patient.
+You can change the resolution by adjusting `size(x, y)` in `setup()`.
+To change the actual render detail, decrease the variable `incrementX` in `setup()`, the smaller the value, the more clear the picture.
+Note that as `incrementX` decreases, the render time increases exponentially, so do be patient.

 ## Screenshots